anfit/workspace/SETUP.md

 # Part 2 — Upgrading to HTTPS (SSL/TLS)

+OpenAI will not allow you to connect with an operator NOT on HTTPS and will not accept self-signed certificates (it will fail silently).

 ## 🔐 5.
 Install Certbot
 ```bash
 sudo apt install certbot python3-certbot-nginx -y